What Is A Safety Plan?

 Safety plans are not something to be hidden away; they're meant to be used when needed.
 It’s important to keep your child’s plan in a safe and easily accessible place.
 Your child’s therapist will help them become more comfortable with their plan and keep it updated through regular Safety Plan check-ins.
 Parents also play a role in helping kids feel more comfortable using a Safety Plan.
 Parents and caregivers can work with their child’s therapist to learn the most helpful way to talk about the Safety Plan and check in on their child’s mood.

-Safety Plans are a powerful tool for supporting kids and teens navigating tough emotions and challenging situations.
-However, Safety Plans cannot guarantee a child’s safety, but they can provide a structured guide for support.
+Safety Plans are powerful tools for helping kids and teens navigate tough emotions and challenging situations.
+Although Safety Plans cannot guarantee a child’s safety, they can provide a structured guide for support.

 If you have further questions or concerns, Mind Chicago is here to support you and your child every step of the way.